porter-finance/v1-core/spec/overview.md

 1. The new bond contract is deployed.
 2. 30,000,000 LEARN tokens are deposited into the bond contract.
-3. 10,000,000 BOND tokens are minted and sent to the DAO.
+3. 10,000,000 BOND tokens are minted and sent to ABG.

 ABG now has a few options.